ShaneDeir/ConceptsDreambooth/README.md

 Included are several new contributions:

-* Optimal Steps Formula
+Optimal Steps Formula
-* Pre-Generated Artstyle Regularization Images
+Pre-Generated Artstyle Regularization Images
-* Training Time Estimator (Very accurate)
+Training Time Estimator (Very accurate)
-* Cost to train calculator for Cloud Instances based on your rental price.
+Cost to train calculator for Cloud Instances based on your rental price.

 # Setup

 ## Requirements:

-* At least 48GB of VRAM (The training uses 33.2GB, so if you have more than that, you're good)
-* At least 100 training images.
+At least 48GB of VRAM (The training uses 33.2GB, so if you have more than that, you're good') At least 100 training images.
-* Some curiosity and excitement!
+Some curiosity and excitement!

 ## Getting started: